kiwep/vsc-crossbuild/README.md

 The `"flags"` section defines the build flags for every source type.
 A name starting the an underscore is a private entry used for inheritance (similarly for the configuration names).
 In any flags section you can include any other section with this special property format: `${inherit:NAME}`.
 Duplicate entries are NOT filtered.

+The optional `"extraLinkerFlags"` section defines linker flags that should be added to the linker command after the object file list.
+This allows for precise control of the order of the linked libraries.

 In the optional `"postBuildTasks"` section you can specify commands to run after a successful build.
 A `"tool"` from the toolchains definitions or a `"command"` parameter can be used togerther with the `"args"` array to invoke the command.
 There is a special `${productFile}` parameter availabel in this section that contains the relative path to the target product binary.

 ## Building with CrossBuild